General Setup Guide for Nightbot

 The Timers page contains configurable timers where Nightbot displays a message every so often.
 The time interval and chat lines required can be changed to your liking and can be enabled and disabled as needed.

-Regulars are those users that you feel are above the new users.
-You may want regulars to be ignored when dealing with Spam Filters or you might want regulars to have access to certain commands.
+Regulars are users who are more privileged than normal users.
+You may want regulars to be ignored when dealing with Spam Filters or you might want them to have access to certain commands.

 This can also be done by using the !regulars command.